e280/strata/README.md

 ## 🪄 tracker — integrations
 - `@e280/strata/tracker`
 - all reactivity is orchestrated by the `tracker`
-- if you are integrating a new state object, or a new view layer that needs to react to state changes, just read [tracker.ts](./s/tracker/tracker.ts), it's like 60 lines and has some doc comments
+- if you are integrating a new state object, or a new view layer that needs to react to state changes, just read [tracker.ts](./s/tracker/tracker.ts)

 <br/>